-You can't miss a trip to Colli Albani on the Roman Hills to taste great wine, experience the fraschetta dining option (prosciutto, lard, mozzarella, porchetta, mushrooms, roasted potatoes...you name it..in a rust and authentic atmosphere), explore lake Nemi and see the small towns.
+You can't miss a trip to Colli Albani on the Roman Hills to taste great wine, experience the fraschetta dining option (prosciutto, lard, mozzarella, porchetta, mushrooms, roasted potatoes...you name it..in an authentic atmosphere), explore lake Nemi and see the small towns.

 Day tour experiences to Tuscany,Pompeii and Amalfi Coast are also available from Rome.